mlsyscourse/assignment3/README.md

 You are not required to use the same `[X]`.
 In case some nodes are in maintenance, please switch to some other nodes.

-You are not required to use the GHC machines as long as your preferred platform contains MPI support.
+You are not required to use the GHC machines as long as your preferred platform contains MPI support with at least 8 cores.

 ### Part 0.
 Warm-up